raza23/pfwtfp-code-from-pseudocode-average-an-array-atl-web-042219-gap/README.md

 end
 ```

-Next, let's activate our return statement.
+Next, let's uncomment our `return` statement.
 Ruby automatically "returns" the
-last line of code, so it's unusual to see a `return` statement as the last line
+last line of code, so it's unusual to see the `return` word beginning the last line
 of a method in Ruby.
 The code would look like this.

 ```ruby